vcuse/elefante/Cobot_SetUp_and_Dev_Doc.md

 According to Elephant Robotics Documentation, each joint's range of rotational degrees of movement is as follows: -160 deg. to 160 deg. or -165 deg to 165 deg; however, see the findings below for the true limits and rotational descriptions for each joint.

-_TODO: Retest these findings on new cobot. - Haley_

 ### Rotational Limits:
 - Rotational Limit on Angles: 190 deg or -190 deg